FullLifeGames/BattleHelper/README.md

 When in a battle, click on the `Battle Options` button and then on the `Battle Helper` option.

-## Custom Sets

-If you want to include your custom sets in the damage calc, visit [my calc copy site](https://fulllifegames.com/Tools/Calc/) and include your sets there!

 ## Examples

 The SmogonDump in action: